jonnydiamond/DatabricksAutomation/README.md

 # Details of The Accelerator

-- Creation of four environments
+- Creation of four environments:
   - Development
   - UAT
   - PreProduction